KMoscipan/Store-Performance/README.md

 ## Steps and Methodology

 ### 1. Data Sources and Schema
 The data for this project was sourced from the [Contoso Database](https://www.microsoft.com/en-us/download/details.aspx?id=18279).
-Below is the schema diagram showing the key tables and relationships used in this project:
+Below is the schema diagram showing the key tables and relationships used:

 ![image](https://github.com/user-attachments/assets/a76a6898-ae13-4a8a-9e55-753da044b8b7)